Lingerie shops open another door for Saudi women at work

 The clerical establishment remains unmoved, however.
 The Grand Mufti, the kingdom's highest religious official, said in a recent sermon in Riyadh that allowing women to work in shops was a crime that violates Islamic laws.

-Saudi political watchers say King Abdullah has tried to push cautious change, but powerful conservatives have pushed him toward the middle ground.
+Saudi political watchers say King Abdullah has tried to push cautious change, but powerful conservatives have pushed him towards the middle ground.

 While he disappointed women's rights activists last year by not granting women the right to drive, he said women could vote and run in future municipal council elections and serve in the appointed Shura Council that advises the monarchy.